arsy786/spring-security-tutorials/README.md

 1. Create User tables and test data in schema.sql and data.sql respectively

 - JDBC has a default schema in the format: id, username, password, role, enabled.
-- If you are using the above default schema, you DO NOT need to add a custom schema.sql, and can simply use .withDefaultSchema() method in Step 4 (Configure JDBC Authentication details).
+- If you are using the above default schema, you do NOT need to add a custom schema.sql, and can simply use .withDefaultSchema() method in Step 4 (Configure JDBC Authentication details).
 - If you have a custom schema that differs from the default, to implement the changes, you must add schema.sql AND modify the SQL queries in Step 4.
 - In this example, we will add a custom schema that purposefully follows the default schema format.
 And we will purposefully add the extra SQL queries.
 Despite this technically being redundant, this is being carried out so the code below will still be of use in cases where custom schemas are in effect (as adjustments can be easily applied).